The big idea

 Can I delete my account and data?+

 Yes.
-Email support@waterwatcher.com with a deletion request and we'll permanently remove your account, spots, and all generated reports within 7 days.
+Email support@waterwatcher.com with a deletion request and we'll permanently remove your account, spots, and all generated stamps within 7 days.
 Or use the account deletion option in Settings.